Children’s Mental Health Week

 Too young to be held in treatment programmes and too violent to stay in group homes, she is a ‘system crasher’ – the unofficial, controversial name given to children who slip through the cracks of the German Child Protective Services.
 A seed of hope appears as Benni is given an anger management trainer to help her.

 The title will appeal to fans of European cinema, people interested in mental health, and young audiences.
-You may wish to consider screening the film, which is supported by The Association of Child Protection Professionals, in your cinema to explore issues raised by Children’s Mental Health Week.
+You may wish to consider screening the film, supported by The Association of Child Protection Professionals, in your cinema to explore issues raised by Children’s Mental Health Week.

 Cinema and mental health